-At Lumbertown Dental Wellness, we encourage visits with children as early as one year old.
-We believe that proper dental education of the mother about hygiene and giving us an opportunity to evaluate the ability of the child to sleep well – plenty of arch space and no tongue tie, can go far to having a healthy child.
+At Lumbertown Dental Wellness in Muskegon, we encourage visits with children as early as one year old.
+We believe that proper dental education of the parents about hygiene and giving us an opportunity to evaluate the ability of the child to sleep well – plenty of arch space and no tongue tie, can go far to having a healthy child.
+We also monitor for possible baby bottle syndrome.
 A child with a cleft lip or palate, or who has tongue tie, will have difficulty nursing and possibly breathing, leading to the possibility of lack of oxygen to the brain during the critical years of development.

 Other oral habits, as the dentist we would want to evaluate early on are thumb sucking or sleeping with a bottle of juice at night which could lead to multiple cavities or potentially an open bite, requiring orthodontics later in life.
 We have found that even if the first visit is only for a couple minutes, starting good behavioral habits and “easing” your children into a routine of dental wellness visits, is a great idea.

 Our staff is trained to take excellent care of our patients and we know you will feel at ease with not only our team but also Dr. Donley.
 His gentle approach to care and warm smile along with our relaxed environment should make for a very comforting first visit for your child.
 You will never feel rushed in our office and you will receive the time it takes to get the work done each and every time.